ealeksandrov/ealeksandrov.github.io/_posts/2013-09-12-restful-api-with-nodejs-plus-mongodb.markdown

 });
 {% endhighlight %}

-To test post/put/delete I am advising wonderful wrapper over cURL - [httpie](https://github.com/jkbr/httpie).
+To test post/put/delete I am advising a wonderful wrapper over cURL - [httpie](https://github.com/jkbr/httpie).
 I will give examples of requests by using this tool.

 ##<a name="Step4"></a>4.
 MongoDB & Mongoose.js
 Choosing a database, I was guided by the desire to once again explore something new.
 [MongoDB](http://www.mongodb.org/) - the most popular NoSQL document-oriented database.
 [Mongoose.js](http://mongoosejs.com/) - wrapper, allowing to create comfortable and functional schema documents.